2025–2026 United States redistricting: Virginia

-In late October, Democratic leaders in Virginia announced a process to redraw their state's congressional maps before the 2026 midterms in retaliation for the new map passed in North Carolina.
-Virginia, similarly to California, has a commission to redraw their state's congressional districts, and Virginia state leaders are proposing an amendment next spring to bypass the commission and approve a new congressional map, gaining Democrats 3 to 4 seats.
+In late October 2025, Democratic leaders in Virginia announced a process to redraw their state's congressional maps before the 2026 midterms in retaliation for the new map passed in North Carolina.
+Virginia, similarly to California, has a commission to redraw its congressional districts, and Virginia state leaders had proposed a constitutional amendment to bypass the commission and approve a new congressional map, likely gaining Democrats three or four seats.
+In Virginia, constitutional amendments have to be approved by the legislature in two consecutive legislative sessions, with a general election in between them, prior to being sent to the public for final passage.
+On October 29, 2025, the Virginia House of Delegates passed the amendment on a party line vote.
+The state Senate followed suit on October 31.